MOSA836/GTM-202/README.md

 # Topology Study Notes & Solutions

-This repository serves as a personal archive of my self-study journey in topology, focusing on point-set and algebraic topology.
-It contains rigorous, independently written proofs for various textbook exercises.
+An archive of exercise solutions and proofs from my journey learning topology.
+Uploaded here for personal backup and progress tracking.

 ## Contents